Barangaroo - what to see and do in this carbon-neutral precinct

-Barangaroo is a must-see, stocked with some of Sydney’s best restaurants, shopping, culture and beautiful views.
+Barangaroo is a must-see, stocked with some of Sydney’s newest and best restaurants, shopping, culture and iconic harbour views.

 Explore its Location, History & Culture

-Aboriginal occupation in the area dates back to 6,000 years as it was the perfect place to fish and collect shellfish.
-After European colonisation, it rapidly became a pivotal maritime terminal.
+After European colonisation, the arearapidly became a pivotal maritime terminal.
 In 2003, the site went through a big urban renewal and now offers beautiful parklands for picnics or morning runs, waterfront restaurants, shopping and indigenous tours on 22 hectares.

 Barangaroo is one of only 19 projects around the world chosen to participate in the C40 Cities Climate Positive Development Program, committed to the delivery of a carbon-neutral precinct.
 This means all emissions from energy consumption, water use, waste generation and other on-site emissions sources are accounted for and offset to zero, making it soon Australia’s first climate positive precinct of this size.